Student Performance After RainbowIn high school and beyond, RCS students excel

 SILSA and Asheville High disaggregated the GPA data of Omega graduates attending high school there.

-They analyzed all 29 RCS graduates, from freshmen to seniors, and compared their GPA averages with the rest of the SILSA student population overall.
+They recently analyzed 29 RCS graduates, from freshmen to seniors, and compared their GPA averages with the rest of the SILSA student population overall.

 The second-most common school our graduates attend is Carolina Day School.

-Omega students typically earn awards at their respective high schools for academic achievement.
+Omega students typically earn awards for academic and athletic achievement upon graduation from their respective high schools.

 We are so very proud to send Omega students into the world who are accomplished, confident, and creative learners.
 They are prepared to be compassionate leaders in a changing world.
 They think out of the box and are poised to innovate.

-In the fall of each school year, we invite them back to speak about their experiences in high school and beyond.
+In the fall of each school year, we invite alumni back to speak about their experiences in high school, how prepared they felt, and their favorite things about Rainbow.

 Awards & Honors